O-n-y/OxygenNotIncludedModTemplate/README.md

 # Mod Template
-Let us start making our first mod (code will be available in this repository).
+Let us start making our first mod (code will be available in this repository: https://github.com/O-n-y/OxygenNotIncludedModTemplate/tree/main/ModsGuide/ModTemplate).

 To do so we create new project **.Net 4.0, C# Class Library .Net Framework**: